shiveenp/bloggy/about/index.md

 I blog about software and life in general.
 This website is a personal record of some TILs, nano product experiments with some life commentary mixed in.

-When I'm not working behind a computer, I love going on bouldering, cooking and taking pictures.
+When I'm not working behind a computer, I love bouldering, badminton, cooking and taking pictures.

 If you're a recruiter, my professional resume is [here](https://read.cv/shiveenp) with a longer read [here](/resume).